 PhD programme in Ethics and Technology

-4TU.Ethics has recently prepared a more extensive and uniformly structured joint PhD programme in Ethics and Technology, that has started in the Fall of 2010 and for which 4TU.Ethics has obtained a prestigious grant from the Netherlands Organization for Scientific Research, NWO.
-The PhD programme will address important and urgent ethical questions that the world faces as a consequence of (new) technologies.
+4TU.Ethics has recently prepared a more extensive and uniformly structured joint PhD programme in Ethics and Technology, that started in Autumn 2010 and for which 4TU.Ethics has obtained a prestigious grant from the Netherlands Organization for Scientific Research, NWO.
+The PhD programme addresses important and urgent ethical questions that the world faces as a consequence of (new) technologies.
 With the PhD programme 4TU.Ethics intends to expand and build on its excellent and internationally acknowledged research work.
 The PhD programme is linked to the master programme on Philosophy of Science Technology and Society at the University of Twente.
 Students may access courses and seminars ranging from ethics to research skills while starting to draft their research proposals.
 In so doing students will be given the chance to choose the field of investigation they wish to develop in the following years rather than being called to apply for a pre-defined PhD research project.
-The PhD programme will consist, in addition to doctoral research, of three elements:
+The PhD programme consists in addition to doctoral research, of the following elements:

-- PhD graduation at the university of Delft, Twente or Eindhoven.
+- PhD Graduation from the universities of Delft, Eindhoven, Twente or Wageningen.

 Schematic Overview of the Programme